AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 * **Offers** - Browse through your list of Interaction offers.
 By default, you can view their status, start/end dates and environment.
 You can filter the list by status and start/end dates.
 Offer templates are also available.
 These lists are read-only.

-Learn how to create manage offers in [Adobe Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}.
+Learn how to create manage offers in [Adobe Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}.

 ## Top bar